ClintH/ixfx-docs/src/pages/flow/stateMachine.md

 In practice you might want to weight the random values so one choice is more or less likely than another.
 See [Random](../gen/random.md) for more on that.

 Each handler also has an optional `resultChoice` field, which can be 'first', 'highest', 'lowest' or 'random'.
 By default, 'highest' is used, picking the highest scoring result.
-We could just as well use `resultChoice: 'random'` to evenly pick between choices.
+In our example, we might use `resultChoice: 'random'` to evenly pick between choices.
+With that enabled, we no longer need scores.

 ```js
 ...